WinVector/data_algebra/Examples/Arrow/Arrow.md

  * data frames (transforming data)
  * single table schemas (transforming single table schemas)

-I think we have that if we consider the arrows operating on data and the arrows operating on signle table schemas we have a faithfull embedding (in the sense of Saunders Mac Lane *Categories for the Working Mathematician, 2nd Edition*, Springer, 1997, page 15) from data to single table schemas.
+I think we have that if we consider the arrows operating on data and the arrows operating on single table schemas we have a faithful embedding (in the sense of Saunders Mac Lane *Categories for the Working Mathematician, 2nd Edition*, Springer, 1997, page 15) from data to single table schemas.